thirdweb-example/telegram-mini-app/README.md

 As opposed to the original project, the callback from the telegram bot starting passes the payload to unity through query params for simplicity.

-A few seconds later Unity will query it and it'll be consumed.

 From there, you simply use the Unity SDK's `InAppWallet` + `AuthEndpoint` login!

 Note that you must run the Unity build from Telegram for it to work properly.
-Make sure you use thirdweb's WebGL Template.

 ```csharp
 var connection = new WalletConnection(